-Water for biological examination is split for sampling the $>50\mu$ m size fraction (nominally zooplankton), and the other fractions (10-50 μm size fraction, bacteria, water quality, etc.).
-Table 2 of samples to be collected, with corresponding volumes and purpose.
+Water for biological examination is split for sampling the $>50\mu m$ size fraction (nominally zooplankton), and the other fractions (10-50 μm size fraction, bacteria, water quality, etc.).
+See Table 2 for the list of samples to be collected, with corresponding volumes and purpose.
 At the completion of each trial, test tanks are thoroughly cleaned by pressure washer, and piping is flushed with fresh municipal water, prior to conducting the subsequent trial.
 See SOPs for additional details on test operations and sampling.

 Table 2.
 MERC will be collecting a variety of data on physical, chemical, biological, and toxicological parameters during this evaluation.
-In some case, values will be determined directly for the water using in situ sensors or instruments.
-Table 2 describes samples collected and analyzed.
+In some case, values will be determined directly for the water using in